1. Introduction to Solar Photovoltaic Cells

 15. Future Perspectives

-- Provides comprehensive coverage of photovoltaic polymers, from the fundamental degradation mechanisms to specific case studies of durability and materials failure
+- Provides comprehensive coverage of photovoltaic polymers, from fundamental degradation mechanisms, to specific case studies of durability and materials failure

 - Offers practical, actionable information in relation to service life prediction of photovoltaic modules and accelerated testing for materials selection